 - Durham.
 Margo Thomas participated in a presentation and discussion on Women’s Economic Empowerment and The Costs of Inequity.
 This event was hosted and co-sponsored by Dr. Susan Frenk, Principal of St Aidan’s College at Durham University in partnership with Societal Innovation and Enterprise Forum, (SIEF) Durham University.
 Approximately 50 participants representing academia, private sector and policy makers attended and actively engaged in discussion following the presentation.
 Dr. Nicola Patterson, Senior Lecturer in the University of Newcastle Business School, commented that this was “A thought provoking and inspiring seminar and conversation … A sign of a great event when you leave wanting more!”

-Mireille Toulekima, a member of the WEI network and a global energy expert specializing in developing and emerging markets, launched her business online on December 6th.
+Mireille Toulekima, a member of the WEI network and a global energy expert specializing in developing and emerging markets, launched her business, the Mireille Toulekima Global Leadership Organization, on December 6th.
 Through various targeted programs, Mireille aims to share her knowledge of the physical, mental, spiritual and emotional aspects of leadership.
 In February 2019, she will be hosting a special leadership program for women.

 Dinah Bennett of WEI and Dr Nicola Patterson of Newcastle University, in the United Kingdom, have launched Gender and Entrepreneurship North East (GENE) of England to fill a gap that exists in the region in terms of policy and practice for women’s entrepreneurship.
 The first scoping event in September was a great success and GENE is planning further events in different parts of the region over the coming months.
 On the launch of the initiative, Dinah Bennett and Dr Nicola Patterson underscored two points they wished to make clear about the agenda of GENE: GENE’s focus/outcome is about equity, not equality and initiatives to boost women’s entrepreneurship should not be about “fixing women”.
 Rather, the challenge is to address the societal and structural barriers which create and perpetuate inequity.